Skip to main content

 Pitchup costs up to 15% of every booking once base commission, Featured listings, and payment processing are stacked.

-Net swing on the same revenue: about 10 percentage points in your favour on every booking you take direct rather than through Pitchup.
+Net swing on the same revenue: about 10 percentage points in your favour on every booking you take direct rather than through Pitchup, from the first booking, not after a full migration.

 Where the 15% comes from